We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 3. Zi-Shen Pill (ZSP)

 The Zi-Shen Pill (ZSP) contains a mixture of three plants, including Chinese cinnamon.

 The formula comes from ancient Chinese medicine dating back to the 13th century.
-Researchers have shown that rats given the Zi-Shen formula have reduced rates of BPH.

 More research is needed on humans to determine whether it is effective.